 In the meeting, the media specialist shall explain the selection criteria and how the challenged material fits the criteria.
-The complainant shall explain his/her reasons for objecting to the selected material.
-If, at the completion of the meeting, the complainant wishes to make a formal challenge to the selected material, he/she may do so by completing the Request for Formal Reconsideration Form and submitting it to the principal's office.
+The complainant shall explain the complainant's reasons for objecting to the selected material.
+If, at the completion of the meeting, the complainant wishes to make a formal challenge to the selected material, the complainant may do so by completing the Request for Formal Reconsideration Form and submitting it to the principal's office.

 To review the contested media, the principal shall select a committee of five (5) or seven (7) licensed personnel consisting of the principal as chair and at least one media specialist.
-The remaining committee members shall be personnel with curriculum knowledge appropriate for the material being contested and representative of diverse viewpoints.
+The remaining committee members shall be licensed personnel with curriculum knowledge appropriate for the material being contested and representative of diverse viewpoints.
 The task of the committee shall be to determine if the challenged material meets the criteria of selection.
 No material shall be withdrawn solely for the viewpoints expressed within it and shall be reviewed in its entirety and not selected portions taken out of context.

 The principal shall convene a meeting after a reasonable time for the committee members to adequately review the contested material and the Request for Formal Reconsideration Form submitted by the complainant.
-The complainant shall be allowed to present the complaint to the committee after which time the committee shall meet privately to discuss the material.

-The committee shall vote by secret ballot to determine whether the contested material shall be removed from the media center's collection.
+All meetings of the committee shall be open to the public.
+The complainant shall be allowed to present the complaint to the committee after which time the committee shall meet to discuss the material.
+The committee shall vote to determine whether the contested material shall be relocated within the media center's collection to an area that is not accessible to minors.
 A member from the voting majority shall write a summary of the reasons for their decision.
 A notice of the committee's decision and the summary shall be given (by hand or certified mail) to the complainant.

-If the decision is to not remove the material, the complainant may appeal the committee's decision to the District Board of Directors by filing a written appeal to the Superintendent within 5 working days of the committee's decision or of written receipt of the decision.
-The Superintendent shall present the original complaint and the committee's decision along with the summary of its reasons for its position plus a recommendation of the administration, if so desired, to the Board within 15 days of the committee's decision.
-The Board shall review the material submitted to them by the Superintendent and make a decision within thirty (30) of receipt of the information.
+If the decision is to not relocate the material, the complainant may appeal the committee's decision to the district Board of Directors by filing a written appeal to the Superintendent within five (5) working days of the committee's decision or of written receipt of the decision.
+The Superintendent shall present the original complaint and the committee's decision along with the summary of its reasons for its position plus a recommendation of the administration, if so desired, to the Board within fifteen (15)

+days of the committee's decision.
+The Board shall review the material submitted to them by the Superintendent and make a decision within thirty (30) days of receipt of the information.
 The Board's decision is final.